JackyLee1230/FYP/NLP/README.md

 Hence, here is the guideline of setting up WSL environment for gpu-enabled ML training.

-1. Install NVIDIA Driver for GPU Support
+1. Install NVIDIA Driver for GPU Support

     Install NVIDIA GeForce Game Ready or NVIDIA RTX Quadro Windows 11 display driver on your system with a compatible GeForce or NVIDIA RTX/Quadro card from https://www.nvidia.com/Download/index.aspx.
 Refer to the system requirements in the Appendix.

     **This is the only driver you need to install.
 Do not install any Linux display driver in WSL.**